 Is it possible to learn new physical illustration skills on a course that is taught exclusively online?

 I think physical skills can be taught online, but also that students’ ability to innovate and experiment is affected by the equipment, space and resources that they have access to.
 The physical act of making should still be incredibly important, but lack of professional equipment as well as being unable to easily ask technicians for help would severely limit the possible outputs for most online students compared to those who have access to campus facilities.

 Overall, the MA is a little light on expanding practical skills.
-We’re very encouraged to explore and educate ourselves, and Falmouth also offers many industry software training courses at a discount.
+We’re very encouraged to explore and educate ourselves and Falmouth also offers many industry software training courses at a discount.
 However, the MA doesn’t really involve software training or practical skills development innately.
-It’s more about thinking about who you are as a maker, and about the place of illustration in the world as an industry.
-I’ve found it very worthwhile overall, however, and did experiement with some new materials and ways of working using my own interests and initiative.
-Seeing the work produced by other members of the cohort was also inspiring for me, and helped me to push the boundries of my practice a little more.
+It’s more about thinking about who you are as a maker and about the place of illustration in the world as an industry.
+However, I’ve found it very worthwhile overall and did experiment with some new materials and ways of working using my own interests and initiative.
+Seeing the work produced by other members of the cohort was also inspiring for me and helped me to push the boundaries of my practice a little more.

 Did you wish you had been on campus?

 Personally, I don’t wish I had been on campus.
 Since this MA is online and part-time, you could move whenever you like.
 As an online Falmouth student, you would still have access to everything that on-campus students do, if you were close enough to use the facilities.
 In that sense, you could move to Falmouth whenever you wanted to and still do the online MA for flexibility.